 ﴾70﴿ Yaaa aiyuhan Nabiyyu qul liman feee aideekum minal asraaa iny-ya'lamillahu fee quloobikum khairany yu'tikum khayram mimmaaa ukhiza minkum wa yaghfir lakum; wallaahu Ghafoorur Raheem

-﴾68﴿ If it were not for a decree from Allah Almighty that has already been decided, a great punishment would have befallen you because of the wealth you took (in ransoming the prisoners)
+﴾68﴿ Had it not been for a decree from Allah that had already preceded, a great punishment would have touched you for what you took (as ransom for the captives).

-﴾69﴿ So eat from what you have taken as booty, lawful and good, and fear Allah.
-Indeed, He is Oft-Forgiving, Most Merciful
+﴾69﴿ So eat from what you have acquired as spoils—lawful and pure—and fear Allah.
+Surely, Allah is Forgiving, Merciful.

-﴾70﴿ O Prophet, say Those who are in your hands of the captives, if Allah knows there is faith in your hearts, May He give you better than what has been taken from you and forgive you.
-And Allah is Oft-Forgiving, Most Merciful
+﴾70﴿ O Prophet, say to those captives in your hands: If Allah knows any good in your hearts, He will give you better than what was taken from you, and He will forgive you.
+And Allah is Forgiving, Merciful.

 [68] This is the answer to a question: when the ransom was taken, did they become sinful, and should punishment have come upon them?